llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/null-check-after-dereference.rst

 Pointer null-checks
 -------------------

-The checker currently supports null-checks on pointers that use ``operator bool``, such as when being used as the condition for an `if` statement.
+The check currently supports null-checks on pointers that use ``operator bool``, such as when being used as the condition for an ``if`` statement.

 .. code-block:: c++